Word-Press tells me that today’s post is number 1000.

 That is staggering to me.
 Especially to know that the numbering here is incomplete.
-When The White Stone moved from Blogspot to Word-Press some of the devotions did not export (even after several attempts); so there remain 656 posts over there.
-And finally there are other devotions stored on discs and flash drives that were written before blogging days.
-However, I am reminded this would still be an inaccurate account, as we’ve had guest writers from time to time.
+When The White Stone moved from Blogspot to Word-Press some of the devotions did not export (even after several attempts), so there remain 656 posts over there.
+And finally, there are other devotions stored on discs and flash drives that were written before blogging days.
 Oh well.
-Even so that’s a lot of words.
+Even so, that’s a lot of words.
 Perhaps it’s enough; at least for a while.

 Women of Scripture

 A few of us Scripture Girls are getting together on Thursday nights from 7:00 to 8:00, September 8, 2011 – October 13, 2011 – for a look-see at some of the Women of the Bible.
 Perhaps a little time with Rahab, Deborah, and some others will do us some good.
 So are you in?
 Don’t let me do all this studying by myself – see you there. 🙂 Kathie Thompson